AkariAsai/AkariAsai.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

+I am a an incoming Assistant Professor at Carnegie Mellon University (Fall 2026~), affiliated with the Language Technologies Institute and (by courtesy) the Machine Learning Department and a research scientist at the Allen Institute for AI (2025-2026).

-I am in the final year of my Ph.D. in NLP at Paul G. Allen School of Computer Science & Engineering, University of Washington.
+I've completed my Ph.D. in NLP at Paul G. Allen School of Computer Science & Engineering, University of Washington.
 I am fortunate to be advised by [Prof. Hannaneh Hajishirzi](https://homes.cs.washington.edu/~hannaneh/index.html).
-I am also spending time at [Meta AI Research](https://ai.meta.com/research/) as a visiting student researcher, under the supervision of [Dr. Wen-tau Yih](https://scottyih.org/).
+I was also spending time at [Meta AI Research](https://ai.meta.com/research/) as a visiting student researcher, under the supervision of [Dr. Wen-tau Yih](https://scottyih.org/).
 Prior to joining UW, I obtained a B.E. in [Electrical Engineering and Computer Science](https://www.ee.t.u-tokyo.ac.jp/en/) from The University of Tokyo, Japan.

 My research focuses on natural language processing and machine learning, with a particular emphasis on large language models (LLMs).
 I investigate the core limitations of LLMs---such as hallucinations---that cannot be overcome by scaling alone.
 To address these challenges, I pioneered [**Retrieval-Augmented LMs**](https://acl2023-retrieval-lm.github.io/), a novel class of LLMs that integrate large-scale text data via retrieval during inference.
 More specifically,